My Landlord Enters My Rental Unit Without My Permission

 Authored By: Northwest Justice Project

-Read this if you are a tenant in Washington state whose landlord comes in and out of the rental unit, without written notice or asking permission. #6325EN
+Find out what you can do if your landlord comes in and out of the rental unit, without written notice or asking permission. #6325EN

 - Who is this for?